TannerTKH/Linux-Password-Crack/README.md

+# Introduction
+This was a homework assignment that I did for CS3600 - Introduction to Security at Missouri S&T (FALL 2018).
+Below is the instructions and setup for the assignment.

 # Story
 You suspect your boss is embezzling money, and you would really like to obtain your boss's password to gather evidence.
 What you do with it is up to you...